cryoTUD/locscale/docs/index.md

 # LocScale 2.0 <br><sup>Confidence-weighted cryoEM map optimisation</sup>
 <div style="text-align: justify"><code>LocScale 2.0</code> is an automated program for physics-informed local sharpening and/or density modification of cryo-EM maps with the aim to improve their interpretability.
 It utilises general properties inherent to electron scattering from biological macromolecules to restrain the sharpening filter.
-These can be provided either from an existing atomic model, or inferred directly from the experimental density map.
+These can inferred directly from the experimental density map, or be provided either from an existing atomic model.
 </div>

 !!! info "What's new in LocScale 2.0"